 In a brand story, the customer’s the hero.
 They have a problem.
 Your brand guides them towards a resolution by helping them come up with a plan.

 But how you guide them, and what that means for your story is unique to that customer and your brand.
 To shape that story, you can look at classic story types for ideas and inspiration.

 Story types and what they mean for marketing

-In Christopher Booker’s book, the 7 Basic Plots, he suggests all stories fit into one of seven story types.
+In Christopher Booker’s book, the 7 Basic Plots, he suggests all stories fit into one of 7 story types.
 These story types are thousands of years old.
 They still exist in many different formats today – films, TV shows and books, for example.